Adrian Bartosiński: KSW Welterweight Champion

 Five months later, he would face Artur Szczepaniak for the vacant KSW Welterweight Championship.
 Bartosiński would win the fight via a first-round TKO, and thus claiming his first career championship.
 In the process, he also received a Knockout of the Night bonus.

-His first title defense would come eight months later, when he took on France's Salahdine Parnassee.
+His first title defense would come eight months later, when he took on France's Salahdine Parnasse.
 Parnasse was also the current Featherweight and Lightweight champion.
 Bartosiński would win the fight via Unanimous Decision.

 His next title defense came five months later.
 Bartosiński was originally scheduled to face Andrzej Grzebyk in a rematch, however Grzebyk pulled out due to injury.
 He would end up facing Igor Michaliszyn, whom he would beat via submission in the third round.

 His next fight was not a title fight.
 He would face veteran fighter Mamed Khalidov half a year later.
 Khalidov would win via submission in the second round, and in the process handing Bartosiński his first career loss.

 Five months later, he would face Andrzej Grzebyk in a rematch.
 This time the fight being for the title.
 Bartosiński would win via a Unanimous Decision in what is claimed by many to be the greatest fight in the organization.
 Bartosiński would also earn himself a Fight of the Night bonus.

+Following an eight month hiatus after sustaining an injury in his last fight, his fourth title defense came on December 20, 2025, against Muslim Tulshaev.
+Bartosiński won the fight via a third-round TKO.
+This fight earned him his second Fight of the Night bonus.

+His next title defense came on March 14, 2026, against Madars Fleminas.
+Bartosiński won the fight via a controversial Split Decision, defending his title successfully for the fifth time.